agustinvinao/angularjs-acro/NOTES.md

 As an alternative approach we can define that all players in a game need to change their status from waiting to ready as a flag to starts the game.
 This approach runs the game with 1 or more player depending on player's state.

+### Player name required:

+In the original api code this parameter is not required, but from the requirements 'users go to a website and sign in using a handle.'
+I assume we need to defined as required